 In the United States, the number of smokers is dropping -- and young people aren't starting to smoke as much as they used to -- but one in four adults still lights up.
 (In California, the number is closer to one in seven.)
 In Europe and Asia, smoking is much more prevalent, although that's changing too.
 In the last few years, the governments of France, Ireland, Italy and the U.K. have banned all indoor smoking countrywide.
 Still, any ship that sails with a large European or Asian contingent is bound to be smokier than a ship filled with North Americans.

-Several major cruise lines, including Carnival, NCL, Cunard and Princess, have recently implemented new restrictions, citing evolving passenger preferences as the reason for the switch.
-The biggest change: In-cabin smoking has been increasingly snuffed out.
-(Royal Caribbean, of course, has long prohibited in-cabin smoking.)
+Several major cruise lines, including Cunard, Disney, Royal Caribbean and MSC Cruises, have recently implemented new restrictions, citing evolving passenger preferences as the reason for the switch.
+The biggest change: In-cabin and balcony smoking has been increasingly snuffed out.

 We're presenting the policies for you in one neat, tidy package, but first, here are a couple of pointers:

 Most Restrictive: Renaissance Cruises (and its groundbreaking "no smoking anywhere" policies) may now be defunct, but the premise is alive and well, to a point, on Oceania Cruises.
 That cruise line not only hails Renaissance's former president as its leader but also sails with Renaissance's former ships!
 And while smoking is permitted in two small areas only, its restrictive policies can strike fear in the heart of even the most obsessive walking chimney.
-All seven of U.K.-based P&O Cruises ships -- Artemis, Oceana, Ventura, Aurora, Oriana and Arcadia -- are completely smoke-free in inside spaces, with lighting up limited to some outside areas and on cabin balconies.
-Another U.K. line, Fred.
-Olsen, also bans indoor smoking fleetwide.
+Italian cruise line MSC Cruises has one of the industry's most restrictive policies on its North American ship, Divina, on which smoking is permitted only in the Cigar Lounge and on the port side of designated outside decks.
+Even smoking in the casino is not allowed.

 What happens if you get caught smoking in your cabin or on your balcony?
 Check out this little ditty in the Oceania Cruises Guest Ticket Contract: